 AMY PARKER received her MFA in fiction from the Iowa Writers' Workshop, where she was a Meta-Rosenburg Fellow and a Teaching Writing Fellow.
 She has been awarded grants from the Sustainable Arts Foundation, the Marble House Foundation, the Vermont Studio Center, and the Clarion Foundation for her work in fiction.
 Her debut collection Beasts and Children was published by Houghton Mifflin Harcourt in 2016, and she is currently at work on a novel.
 She has taught fiction and creative writing at the University of Iowa and Wichita State University.

 ELIZABETH WEISS earned an MFA from the Iowa Writers' Workshop, where she was a Truman Capote Fellow.
-She has taught writing at the University of Iowa and is working on her first novel.
-Her non-fiction has been published on the New Yorker web site.
+She has taught writing at the University of Iowa.
+Her non-fiction has been published on the New Yorker web site, and her debut novel is forthcoming from the Dial Press.

 AMY CHARLES is a graduate of the Iowa Writers' Workshop, where she was a Maytag Fellow and Teaching-Writing Fellow in fiction.
 A former Congressional staffer, industry analyst, journalist, ad exec, and music librarian, she's worked as a science writer and editor for the last decade, writing for the Smithsonian, Nature Education, Lablit, The College Board, and the UI Department of Chemistry.
 She teaches professional science and scientific writing, literary science essay, and composition.